odutra00/CasaMaquinas/README.md

 # CasaMaquinas
 This project manages a swimming pool machine room with several features.
 It works with Esp32 and RainMaker framework.
+## Dependencies
+This projects uses libraries:
+- RMaker framework;
+- thermistor from panStamp project;
+- Simpletimer from ;
+- Remember to assign your user into the dialout user: "sudo usermod -a -G dialout <username> " to be able to access USB port.

 # Switch Features
 Remembering that activation is done with logic level 0.
 Deactivation is done with logic level 1 as per the reles modules.